CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m02_statistics_for_financial_markets/README.md

   - Conditional on being in the **5% tail**, ES 5% measures **how much we lose on average**.
   → ES is a **tail loss measure** (average loss beyond VaR), not just a single threshold.

+**Central Cluster at day 10**
+Central 68% price cluster (Day 10)
+We take the 16th and 84th percentiles of the 1,000 simulated prices on Day 10.
+This gives the main central cluster (≈ μ ± 1σ), where about 68% of the simulated paths lie.

 # <ins>6.
 Bollinger Bands </ins>